jetrails/magento-twofactor/README.md

 About
 =============================
 This module is available on the <a href="https://marketplace.magento.com/jetrails-jetrails-twofactor.html" ><b>Magento Marketplace</b></a>.
 The JetRails 2FA plugin adds an extra layer of security to your Magento store.
 User-based 2FA enablement ensures that admin users are following best security practices.
+This module has the following features:

 - A Master Administrator can require 2FA to be utilized by specific users.
 - Usage for 2FA can be enforced and required for log-in.